 Day - 35

-Location: Iguazu Falls (Brazil) - Today, in the morning or late morning, fly to Puerto Iguazu in Argentina (2 hours), gateway to the mighty Iguazu Falls.
-Meet your leader at 6pm.
+Location: Iguazu Falls (Brazil) - This morning, fly to Puerto Iguazu in Argentina (2 hours), gateway to the mighty Iguazu Falls.
+This domestic flight has a strict luggage allowance of 15kg (one piece) for check in luggage.
 Spend the next two days exploring the falls in depth, seeing them from both the Argentinean and Brazilian sides.
-The falls are two kilometres in length, and are made up of 275 waterfalls in total, some of which stretch up to 80-metres-high.
+The falls are two kilometres in length, and are made up of 275 waterfalls in total, some of which stretch up to 80 metres high.
 This makes them both higher than Niagara and wider than Victoria Falls.
-The Brazilian side of the falls offers great panoramic views of them.
-For birds-eye views of the falls, you can take an optional helicopter flight over the top of them.
+The Brazilian side of the falls offers great panoramic views of the falls.
+For a birds-eye view of the falls you can take an optional helicopter flight over them.

 Day - 36